 4. We live in a shit world.
 Humanity is awful to each other.
 We don’t want to bring a little human into this God forsaken place.
 If people want us to procreate they should all treat each other better.

 5. Just because our bodies are designed to do something, doesn’t mean we have to do it.
 We all have a conscious and a brain but we don’t all use those things.
 Not everyone with ovaries and sperm needs to procreate.
 We simply don’t need all the extra humans.
 I want to grow and create amazing things with my brain and imagination not with my Fallopian tubes, and uterus.
+(Anyway, a majority of women I know can’t even conceive naturally anymore! but that’s a whole other blog post of it’s own)

 6. Read that Aziz Ansari quote I posted.
 Having a child is like putting a quarter in a gumball machine.
 You just don’t know what you’re going to get.
 Your child could end up being a little asshole.
 Your child could end up being the most boring human being ever, Your child could end up being the sweetest/funnest kid ever!
 There are just far too many unknowns.
 Why take that chance?
 Kids don’t come with receipts, you can’t return them.
 It’s very final.
 We aren’t big gamblers.